agentcontest/agentcontest.github.io/2020/index.md

 For the current scenario:

 - If an agent is somehow attached to another, it moves together with the other agent.
 These agents can coordinate their movements to move twice as fast!
 (One move-action per agent and step.)
 - Your agents can start or end up surrounded by obstacles.
-Make sure they know how to "dig" themselves out.- Clear actions could also be used to scare away opponent agents.
+Make sure they know how to "dig" themselves out.
+- Clear actions could also be used to scare away opponent agents.